Glatiramer Side Effects

 Applies to glatiramer: subcutaneous kit, subcutaneous powder for solution, subcutaneous solution

-Check with your doctor immediately if any of the following side effects occur while taking glatiramer:More common
+You should check with your doctor immediately if any of these side effects occur when taking glatiramer:More common

 - bleeding, hard lump, hives or welts, itching, pain, redness, or swelling at the place of injection